Retreat Rules & Regulations

-The kitchen is out-of-bounds to all students unless arranged in advance or part of the nutrition classes.
+The kitchen is open to all students and part of the nutrition classes.
 This is to ensure the productivity, efficiency, hygiene, promptness and punctuality of staff and students in the preparation of food and all meals.
-Should you require entering the kitchen even with a good heart to help, please ask UOCA staff before doing so.
-However students will be required to help prepare meals unless told otherwise.
+Generally food is only taken during meal times, should you require any food from the kitchen, please ask UOCA staff before doing so.
+Students will be required to help prepare meals and clean up unless told otherwise.

 One will find more progress in one’s own cultivation when living simply.
 Staff will supervise students in preparing all raw living vegetarian meals.
 All food is prepared with loving-kindness and strict hygiene levels.
 Students are ensured a plentiful and healthy diet, to promote peace of mind.
 However, if any student has allergies due to ill health, please inform staff in advance or at the time of application.
 Food must only be eaten during meal times.
 Do not bring food to the retreat for private consumption.
 This will damage the process.
 Hand in all private food on arrival and you will be asked to do so.

 After eating, students must bring all dishes, cutlery, cups or anything to the dishwashing area.
 Students MUST wash your own plates, cutlery, cups, and teaspoons at the rear left sink located outside the kitchen.
 Please exercise mindfulness in queuing and washing your dishes.
-No cups, teaspoons, plates, cutlery, tissue, morsels of any kind are to be left lying around the grounds or any areas in the monastery.
+No cups, teaspoons, plates, cutlery, tissue, morsels of any kind are to be left lying around the grounds or any areas in the retreat, Do not take to your room or elsewhere unless directed.
 All food scraps are to be placed in the bins provided.
 If unsure, just ask the staff or retreat volunteer, please do not assume things.

 j) Offering of Food to the Divine